The school of art gives over $ 150,000 annually to incoming and returning students in addition to University level scholarships.

 NELLIE MAY SCHLEE VANCE MEMORIAL FUND

-Recipients are to be regularly enrolled undergraduate students in the Department of Art and Art History.
-Apply through the Department Office.
+Recipients are to be regularly enrolled undergraduate students in the School of Art, Art History & Design.

-Students do not apply for the following scholarships.
+Students do not apply for the following scholarships and awards.
 These are selected by the faculty:

 Thomas P. Coleman Memorial Printmaking Award